-Lifetimes and references
+Lifetimes, origins, and references

-value answers two questions:
+Specifically, an origin answers two questions:

-- What logical storage location "owns" this value?
+- What variable "owns" this value?

 - Can the value be mutated using this reference?